Erin Stokes, Naturopathic Doctor, MegaFood Medical Director | Feb. 2020

 Protein - It’s important to include protein throughout the day at each meal to keep blood sugar levels balanced - particularly at dinnertime.
 As you look at the meal, ask yourself, “Where is my protein?”
 At the same time, note that heavy and rich meals late in the evening can negatively impact sleep.

 Magnesium - This macro-mineral is responsible for a wide variety of functions in the body.
 When it comes to sleep, magnesium helps maintain healthy nerve impulses and supports muscle relaxation.*

-Ensuring your recommended daily intake of magnesium is met might better prep your body - and your mind - for better sleep.* While snacking just before bed can be disruptive to your sleep, bananas -which contain magnesium- are a favored option if you simply can’t resist.
+Ensuring your recommended daily intake of magnesium is met might better prep your body - and your mind - for better sleep.* While snacking just before bed can be disruptive to your sleep, pumpkin seeds or almonds -which contain magnesium- are a favored option if you're feeling hungry.